Vertex Writing Solutions

 Tailored on delivery

-A separate AI agent — branding only, never touches content — replaces logos, headers, footers, and sponsor styling on each delivery.
+A separate AI agent, branding only, never touches content.
+It replaces logos, headers, footers, and sponsor styling on each delivery.
 Confidential content stays out of any model.

 02